 Some clustermanagers cannot easily express the concept of "automatic triggering" versus "manual triggering" of an action.
 There exists simply no cluster-global switch which selects either "manual mode" or "automatic mode" (except when you start to hack the code and/or write new plugins; then you might notice that there is no sufficient architectural layering / sufficient separation between mechanism and strategy).
-Even when such a switch is present and is triggerd by somebody (whether this is good or bad), this does not imply that network outages cannot ocurr (e.g. concurrently by accident), and/or that it will work under any unpredictable incident / disaster scenario and/or its variants like partial failures / rolling disasters / etc (c.f. section What is Geo-Redundancy)

-Being forced to permanently use an automatic mode for triggering several hundreds or even thousands of clusters is not only boring, but bears a considerable risk when automatics do a bad or even wrong decision at hundreds of instances in parallel.
+Being forced to permanently use an automatic mode for triggering several hundreds or even thousands of clusters is not only boring, but bears a considerable risk when automatics do a wrong decision at hundreds of instances in parallel.